-The smoking cessation classes, for example, are a direct result of the higher-than-average rate of lung cancer in this region.
-Harbor Hospital has worked with Anne Arundel County Department of Health for years to offer both the classes and free nicotine replacement therapy.
-During FY 2009, we also had an ICU nurse who, after participating in the American Lung Association's Freedom from Smoking training, offered ongoing one-on-one counseling and group classes for those who are struggling with the habit.
-During FY 2009, two smoking cessation classes were offered, with 16 participants who began the class.
-While not everyone completed the class series, or was completely successful in staying quit, Harbor's partners at the Health Department were encouraging of our efforts.
+- Harbor's smoking cessation classes are a direct result of the higher-than-average rate of lung cancer in this region.
+Harbor Hospital has worked with Anne Arundel County Department of Health for many years to offer both the classes and free nicotine replacement therapy.
+During FY 2010, two smoking cessation classes were offered, with 22 total participants who began the class.
+While not everyone completed the class series, or was completely successful in staying quit, Harbor's partners at the Health Department were encouraging of our efforts. - Nearly 760 uninsured and underinsured women received free mammograms, breast exams and Pap tests through Harbor's Breast and Cervical Cancer Program (BCCP) during FY 2010. - Twenty-two people received colonoscopies through Harbor's Colorectal Cancer Program. - Twenty men received free prostate cancer screenings through our annual screening event.

+Heart/Stroke

-Our parish nurse also regularly acts as a health care navigator for residents of the local communities we serve.
-She holds office hours at local organizations, offers blood pressure screenings and other health care information, and guides her "clients" toward any health care referrals they may need.
+Our parish nurse regularly acts as a health care navigator for residents of the local communities we serve.
+She holds office hours at local organizations, offers free blood pressure screenings and other health care information, and guides her

+"clients" toward any health care referrals they may need.
 This free service touches many lives each year.

-Our reach also extends further into the community through a program in partnership with the Anne Arundel County Department of Health, the Health Smart Church Program (HSCP).
+- Our reach extends further into the community through an initiative in partnership with the Anne Arundel County Department of Health, the Health Smart Church Program (HSCP).
 Through the HSCP, nurses and other trained volunteers provide blood pressure screenings to parishioners, and recommend follow up care as appropriate.
-This program results in many participants learning about their elevated blood pressure levels earlier than they otherwise might have, and scheduling an appointment with their own physicians-ultimately leading to a healthier church community.

-During FY 2009, 618 church members participated in blood pressure screenings through the HSCP.
-Of those, 65 persons were found to have an elevated blood pressure of 160/100 or greater.
-All 65 congregants were sent letters to remind them to consult with their primary care physician within one week.
-The volunteer parish nurses at each faith institution followed up in person with the participants, and Harbor's parish nurse also checked in via a phone call.
+This program results in many participants learning about their elevated blood pressure levels earlier than they otherwise might have, and scheduling an appointment with their own physicians-ultimately leading to a healthier church community. - During FY 2010, 1,457 church members participated in blood pressure screenings through the HSCP.
+Of those, five persons were found to have an elevated blood pressure of 180/110 or higher, and 64 persons were found to have an elevated blood pressure of 160/100.
+All 69 congregants who were found to have elevated blood pressure readings were sent letters to remind them to consult with their primary care physician within one week or one month, respectively.
+The volunteer screeners at each faith institution provided a personal conference with each participant regarding his or her blood pressure, and Harbor's parish nurse also followed up with participants who had an elevated blood pressure (over 160/100) via a phone call, letter or e-mail. - Nearly 500 participants received blood pressure screenings through the Harbor Hikers mall walking program. - Two cholesterol screenings were offered this fiscal year, with a total of 64 participants learning their overall cholesterol levels.

+Diabetes and Other Chronic Diseases

-As the average age of Americans increases, Harbor also is ahead of the curve in identifying and developing programs to continue to help seniors navigate the ever-changing world of modern health care.
+- As the average age of Americans increases, Harbor is ahead of the curve in identifying and developing programs to continue to help seniors navigate the ever-changing world of modern health care.
 Our Harbor Seniors is a free program for people ages 55 and older that provides free health screenings, educational seminars and opportunities to socialize.
-Members also get a discount at our Harbor Fitness gym, and many also participate in our free mall-walking program offered at a local mall.
+Members receive a discount at our Harbor Fitness gym, and many also participate in our free mall-walking program offered at a local mall. - Topics frequently covered at our Harbor Senior events include diabetes, cardiovascular disease, peripheral artery disease and similar health concerns.
+In addition, our Harbor Fitness team provides regular exercise demonstrations and tips on healthy eating to help our community make healthier choices. - Our Diabetes and Endocrine Center also offers a monthly Diabetes Support Group for their patients and others in the community.